andrea-dimarco/ticket-cloud/README.md

 # ticket-cloud
 Our project for the 2022-2023 Cloud Computing exam at Sapienza University.

+We implemented a demo ticketing website using AWS cloud services and the Angular framework.

 For more details, open the TicketCloud Project Report pdf.